BALF: Budgeted Activation-Aware Low-Rank Factorization for Fine-Tuning-Free Model Compression

 \subsection{General Details}

-For all our main experiments, we use 300 iterations for our rank allocator (see \Cref{subsec:lagrangian}).
-For all the compression sweeps in our experiments section, we make a full sweep over the compression targets.
-For the experiments with our allocator, we select compression ratios (w.r.t. parameter and FLOP counts) between 0.1 and 1.0 in steps of 0.05; additionally, we add 0.975.
-For the other methods (energy-based methods) we select an appropriate set of hyperparameters for each model so that they cover an appropriate spectrum of compression ratios.
+For all our main experiments, we use 300 iterations for our rank allocator (see \cref{subsec:lagrangian}).
+For all the compression sweeps in our experiments section, we conduct a full sweep over the compression targets.
+For the experiments with our allocator, we select compression ratios (w.r.t.\ parameter and FLOP counts) between 0.1 and 1.0 in steps of 0.05; additionally, we add 0.975.
+For the other methods (energy-based methods), we manually select an appropriate set of hyperparameters for each model so that they cover a suitable spectrum of compression ratios.

+We follow standard practice when reporting compression results.
+For FLOP counts, we account for convolutional and fully connected layers, and for ViT models we also count attention FLOPs; we do not count secondary layers such as normalization layers.
+For FLOP targets, the allocator optimizes only over the FLOPs of layers eligible for factorization.
+Reported FLOP ratios are then computed after adding back the remaining counted but unoptimized operations.
+For parameter count results, we include all model parameters in the reported ratios, including parameters of layers that are not compressed.
+The allocator, however, only optimizes over parameters of layers eligible for factorization.

-For some comparison results in the experimental section, we used WebPlotDigitizer\footnote{\url{https://automeris.io/wpd}} to extract numeric values from figures when the values were not reported in tables.
+For some comparison results in the experimental section, we used WebPlotDigitizer\footnote{\url{https://automeris.io/wpd}} to extract numeric values from figures when the values were not reported numerically in tables.
 We took care to perform the extraction as accurately as possible.